cartxu/cartxu/README.md

 <p>My name is <strong>Carmen Navarro</strong>, I am 33 years old and I live in <strong>Madrid, Spain.</strong> <p>

-<p>I started learning web development during 2020's quarentine because I needed a change in my life, and this is something I have <strong>always wanted to do</strong>.
-I mean...
-I even started studying computer engineering when I was 18, but, I was young and *stupid* and life brought me throught a different path, I don't regret it because I have learnt A LOT since then, thanks to that choices I made.
+<p>I started learning web development during 2020's quarentine...
+I needed a change in my life, and this is something I have <strong>always wanted to do</strong>.

-During 2020, I stopped working due to the pandemic and I decided I have to do something to take the path I have always wanted to walk, the time had come for me.

 So here I am.

 - 🔭 I’m currently working on my projects for Harvard's CS50 Web Programming.
 - 🌱 I'm currently learning React, Python and Django.